Kid-Friendly Fun in Michigan: Things to Do in Michigan With Kids

 Detroit Style Pizza Guide: Motor City’s Perfect Piece

 481 Lake George Rd, Oxford, MI 48370

-Get in a nice farm visit with horses, cows, pigs, and sheep, at this southeast Michigan poultry farm.
+Get in a nice farm visit with horses, cows, pigs, and sheep, at this southeast Michigan farm.
 You can also experience some awesome seasonal events like their spectacular harvest festival in the fall.